T product Tensors Part I: Inequalities: Introduction

 \subsection{T-product Tensors}

 The T-product operation between two three order tensors was introduced by Kilmer and her collaborators in~\cite{kilmer2011factorization, kilmer2013third}.
-It has been shown as a powerful tool in many fields: signal processing~\cite{zhang2016exact, semerci2014tensor}, machine learning~\cite{settles2007multiple}, computer vision~\cite{zhang2014novel, martin2013order}, low-rank tensor approximation~\cite{xu2013parallel, zhou2017tensor, qi2021tsingular} etc. Due to wide applications of T-product, T-SVD and tubal ranks, Qi et. al~\cite{qi2021tquadratic}. extend eigentuple concept first defined from~\cite{braman2010third} to study properties for symmetry of T-product tensors and positive (nonnegative) semidefiniteness of T-product tensors by defining a T-quadratic form, whose variable is an $m \times p$ matrix, and whose value is a $p$-dimensional vector.
+It has been shown as a powerful tool in many fields: signal processing~\cite{zhang2016exact, semerci2014tensor}, machine learning~\cite{settles2007multiple}, computer vision~\cite{zhang2014novel, martin2013order}, image processing~\cite{khalil2021efficient}, low-rank tensor approximation~\cite{xu2013parallel, zhou2017tensor, qi2021tsingular} etc. Due to wide applications of T-product, T-SVD and tubal ranks, Qi et. al~\cite{qi2021tquadratic}. extend eigentuple concept first defined from~\cite{braman2010third} to study properties for symmetry of T-product tensors and positive (nonnegative) semidefiniteness of T-product tensors by defining a T-quadratic form, whose variable is an $m \times p$ matrix, and whose value is a $p$-dimensional vector.
 They further show that a T-quadratic form is positive semidefinite (definite) if and only if the smallest eigentuple of the corresponding T-symmetric tensor is nonnegative (positive).
+Besides T-quadratic form, general functions for T-product tensors and their properties are also studied based on T-SVD, see~\cite{li2020continuity, zheng2021t, miao2021t, miao2020generalized}.
 However, none of these works discussed further issues about inequalities associated with T-product tensors.
 The first part of this work about T-product tensors is to develop several new T-product tensors inequalities, which are the main topics discussed by this paper.
 In the matrix setting, there are many useful applications about these similar inequalities under the traditional matrix product, e.g., quantum information processing~\cite{Lemm_2018}.
 The second part of this work is to apply these new inequalities about T-product tensors to tail bounds estimation of the maximum eigenvalue and the maximum eigentuple for sums of random T-product tensors, e.g., Chernoff and Bernstein bounds.
 We will introduce these new inequalities about T-product tensors obtained at this Part I work at the next subsection.